olyism/ss-bootstrap-it/README.md

 After editing the variables, custom styling should be included under `scss/components` as separate partials, e.g. `_components.store-finder.scss`, `_components.chatbox.scss` etc.

+### SCSS lint

+This boilerplate uses Airbnb's css style guide.
+Airbnb's scss lint settings are used to help with maintaining this convention.

 ## JavaScript

 Custom scripts for the project should go into the